 Be careful to not overfeed your frog.
 Use personal judgment to ensure most of the food offered is being consumed.

-Avoid leaving uneaten food (such as crickets) in the enclosure for too long as they can bite or irritate the frog.
+Avoid leaving uneaten food (such as crickets) in the enclosure for too long as they can bite or irritate the toad.
 Remove all uneaten food within 6 hours of feeding.

 How Long Can a Wood Frog Go Without Food?